FedIPR: Ownership Verification for Federated Deep Neural Network Models: Federated DNN Ownership Verification

-\item a client-side FedDNN \textit{embedding process} $E$ which minimizes the combined loss of main task, and two regularization terms to embed trigger set backdoor samples $\mathbf{T}_k$ and signature $\mathbf{B}_k$ respectively\footnote{A client $k$ may opt-out and not embed signatures or trigger set backdoor samples by setting $\alpha_k=0.0$ or $\beta_k=0.0$.
-Following \cite{CanBDFL-arx19}, we adopt \textit{random sampling} strategy in experiments to assign non-zero values to $\alpha_k, \beta_k$ to simulate the situation that client make decisions by their own.},
+\item A client-side FedDNN \textit{embedding process} $\mathcal{E}()$ minimizes the combined loss $L_k$ of the main task , and two regularization terms $L_{\mathbf{T}_k}$ and $L_{\mathbf{B}_k, \theta_k}$ to embed trigger samples $\mathbf{T}_k$ and feature-based watermarks $\mathbf{B}_k$ respectively\footnote{A client $k$ may opt-out and not embed watermarks or trigger samples by setting $\alpha_k=0.0$ or $\beta_k=0.0$.
+Following \cite{CanBDFL-arx19}, we adopt a \textit{random sampling} strategy in experiments to assign non-zero values to $\alpha_k, \beta_k$ to simulate the situation that clients make decisions on their own.}, once receives the global model $\mathbf{W}^t$ at communication round $t$,